Making Data Work

 The arts, cultural and heritage sectors make significant contributions to people’s lives, society and the economy – so why do we struggle to convey their value?

 At the heart of this issue lies a crisis with data.
-Cultural sector datasets are currently poorly aligned and not always fit for purpose.
+Cultural sector datasets have been poorly aligned and not always fit for purpose.
 This fragmented data makes it difficult for the sector to demonstrate its impact.

-Funded by the Economic and Social Research Council (ESRC), we are now working with The Audience Agency and MyCake on the next steps of developing a blueprint for a UK-wide observatory.
+With project funding from the Economic and Social Research Council (ESRC), we worked with The Audience Agency, MyCake and Culture Commons on the next steps of developing a blueprint for a UK-wide observatory.

-From July ’24 to June ’25, we will investigate the practicalities of establishing an observatory that can gather and analyse smarter data and provide a trusted evidence base for the arts, cultural and heritage sectors.
-The resulting insight will help underpin better cultural policy for the public good.
+From July 2024 to June 2025, we together investigated the practicalities of establishing an observatory that can offer a convening space for collaboration and discussion, gather and analyse smarter data and provide a trusted evidence base for the arts, cultural and heritage sectors.
+The resulting insight gathered provides a foundation for better underpinning cultural policy for the public good.

 Read more about the motivations behind the project in this blog post.